Jim Corrigan: #1-12

 Jim Corrigan's status quo was changed when John Ostrander landed the job as writer to a new Spectre ongoing series.
 Jim Corrigan and the Spectre were now one once more and he had moved out of his agency.
 Throughout Ostrander's tenure, Jim Corrigan started to come into conflict with the Spectre as he started to grow as a person.
 He learned that his old methods no longer applied to the world he lived in and he was forced to make certain concessions.

 Corrigan's transformation begins in the first few issues of the new volume.
 Corrigan meets Amy Beitermann, a social staff worker and Inspector Nate Kane, a friend of Amy.
 While investigating the old murder of a woman, Corrigan learns that although he is able to solve her murder, he is unable to understand the victim, whose ghost continues to wander the scene of her death.
-When Corrigan exchanges memories with Amy, she learns of his true purpose: "To confront and to comprehend evil", an element newly introduced by Ostrander.
+When Corrigan exchanges memories with Amy, she learns of his true purpose: "to confront and to comprehend evil", an element newly introduced by Ostrander.
 Amy serves as Corrigan's spiritual guide from then, until she is murdered by a serial killer in issue #12.

 #13–26

 Troubled, Jim Corrigan turns to the church, where he meets Father Richard Craemer (a character introduced by Ostrander in Suicide Squad), a somewhat unorthodox one at that though, often disagreeing with the church method.
 After Corrigan's confession, Craemer gives his advice, mentioning Vlatava, a country torn by civil war.

-The Spectre razes the country of Vlatava and he concludes that in order to eradicate evil, he will need to destroy Earth.
+The Spectre razes Vlatava and he concludes that to eradicate evil, he will need to destroy Earth.
 The Phantom Stranger gathers a group of mages to stop him and Madame Xanadu gathers the Israeli sorcerer Ramban (also a character Ostrander used in Suicide Squad) and Craemer.

 The group, led by the Stranger, face an Eclipso-controlled Spectre while the other group reaches out to Corrigan's soul.
 Thanks to Craemer, Corrigan is able to reassert control of the Spectre and see the error of his ways.
 The archangel Michael appears, stating that Corrigan now finally truly can do his work as the Spectre.
 From then on, Craemer becomes a spiritual advisor to Jim Corrigan.

 The Spectre, however, is deemed a threat to the American government, and with the help of a Professor Hazard is confronted by Superman, who holds the Spear of Destiny, the only weapon known to be able to hurt the Spectre.
-The Spectre is eventually able to defeat Superman and banish the Spear.
+The Spectre defeats Superman and banishes the Spear.
 Corrigan also learns that, unbeknownst to him, he has been keeping his old fiancé Clarice Winston alive with his powers.
 She is almost killed by her granddaughter Clarissa, and as punishment the Spectre switches their souls.